 After obtaining their RN license, those looking for work as an emergency nurse have a variety of career options available.
 They can seek work in hospital emergency departments, emergency care centers, physicians' offices, highly populated specialty areas like sports arenas or cruise ships, or emergency transport vehicles such as ambulances or helicopters.

 For career advancement, emergency nurses can consider certification and continuing education courses from the Board of Certification for Emergency Nursing (BCEN) and the Emergency Nurses Association (ENA).
 The BCEN offers four certification exams for emergency and emergency transport nurses, including the basic Certified Emergency Nurse exam.
 All certification exams require an active RN license, and the advanced exams require at least two years' experience.
 The ENA offers three training courses in pediatric and trauma emergency care (www.ena.org).

-According to the U.S. Bureau of Labor Statistics, the national average salary for an RN working in a hospital was $68,910, as of May 2013.
-Salary can vary depending on the medical setting.
-For example, nurses working in private hospitals earned a higher wage than those employed in local hospitals, in 2010.
+According to the BLS, the national average salary for an RN was $69,790 as of May 2014.
+Salary can vary depending on medical setting.
+The majority of RNs work in general medical and surgical hospitals and earned an average salary of $71,640 in 2014.